 Hematological manifestations: Drug-induced cytopenias shall be excluded.
 Mild cytopenias usually require no treatment.
 For moderate to severe cytopenias, corticosteroids are the mainstay of treatment, and azathioprine or cyclosporine-A can be used as a steroid-sparing agent.
-Severe refractory cytopenias may require intravenous pulse dose steroids, mycophenolate mofetil, rituximab, cyclophosphamide, plasmapheresis, Recombinant G-CSF or splenectomy.
+Severe refractory cytopenias may require intravenous pulse dose steroids, mycophenolate mofetil, rituximab, cyclophosphamide, plasmapheresis, recombinant G-CSF, or splenectomy.

-CNS manifestations: Accurate diagnosis, and ruling out other potential causes is critical before initiating treatment for neuropsychiatric manifestations of SLE.
-High dose corticosteroids with immunosuppressive agents such as cyclophosphamide, azathioprine, or rituximab are used for inflammation-related neuropsychiatric manifestations such as optic neuritis, aseptic meningitis, demyelinating disease, etc. Lifelong warfarin is indicated in cases of thromboembolic CNS events associated with antiphospholipid antibody syndrome.
-High dose corticosteroids can be used in cognitive impairment, although there is no robust data on this.
+CNS manifestations: Accurate diagnosis and ruling out other potential causes is critical before initiating treatment for neuropsychiatric manifestations of SLE.
+High-dose corticosteroids with immunosuppressive agents such as cyclophosphamide, azathioprine, or rituximab are used for inflammation-related neuropsychiatric manifestations such as optic neuritis, aseptic meningitis, demyelinating disease, etc. Lifelong warfarin is indicated in cases of thromboembolic CNS events associated with antiphospholipid antibody syndrome.
+High-dose corticosteroids can be used in cognitive impairment, although there is no robust data on this.

-Renal manifestations: Lupus nephritis (LN) shall be confirmed with a biopsy which serves not only to confirm the diagnosis, but also to rule out other causes, and helps to classify the disease.
+Renal manifestations: Lupus nephritis (LN) shall be confirmed with a biopsy, which confirms the diagnosis, rules out other causes and helps to classify the disease.
 Class I and II LN shall be treated with the Renin-angiotensin-aldosterone system blockade.
-Immunosuppression with high dose corticosteroids followed by azathioprine is indicated only if proteinuria more than 1 gram/day.
-Membranous LN (Class V) shall also be treated with the Renin-angiotensin-aldosterone system blockade.
+Immunosuppression with high-dose corticosteroids followed by azathioprine is indicated only if proteinuria is more than 1 gram/day.
+Membranous LN (class V) shall also be treated with the Renin-angiotensin-aldosterone system blockade.
 If proteinuria of more than 1 gram/day is present (which is frequent in Class V LN), induction therapy with high dose corticosteroids and azathioprine (mild disease) or tacrolimus/cyclosporine-A/mycophenolate mofetil/IV cyclophosphamide (moderate to severe disease) followed by maintenance therapy with azathioprine, mycophenolate mofetil, cyclosporine-A or tacrolimus shall be used.

 Rituximab and belimumab shall also be avoided during pregnancy.
-Patients with antiphospholipid antibody syndrome shall be transitioned from warfarin to low-molecular-weight heparin and aspirin before pregnancy.
-For females with positive Anti-Ro or Anti-La antibodies with a history of neonatal lupus in previous pregnancy close fetal heart monitoring with weekly or alternate-weekly fetal echocardiography is recommended during the second trimester.
+Patients with antiphospholipid antibody syndrome shall transition from warfarin to low-molecular-weight heparin and aspirin before pregnancy.
+For females with positive Anti-Ro or Anti-La antibodies with a history of neonatal lupus in a previous pregnancy, close fetal heart monitoring with weekly or alternate-weekly fetal echocardiography is recommended during the second trimester.
 First or second-degree heart block shall be promptly treated with dexamethasone, although prophylaxis with dexamethasone is not recommended.
 A complete heart block is irreversible and requires a permanent pacemaker in the infant.
 Hydroxychloroquine decreases the risk of fetal heart block.